jonathanlinat/es6-experiments-series-buffons-needle/README.md

 ## Usage

-When a local Web Server is created and a new tab in your browser is opened, check your developer console to get the final approximation value of Pi displayed.
+When a local Web Server is created and a new tab in your browser is opened, discover what's the Magical Number.

 Press the `F5` key in order to regenerate the needles and vertical lines.